 What can make this better?
 The fact that the story is being told by Danny Tanner

-In one episode, Robin chooses to forsake dating and focus on her career.
+In one episode, Robin chooses to forsake dating and focus on her career - the same decision she's made several times before and has publicly admitted to being a trend of hers.
 The stinger for the episode introduces Don, with the voiceover from Future Ted saying "Ironically, that was the day that she met Don."
 Initially, we're led to assume the irony is that they're going to get together despite her pretty much swearing off dating.
-But the true irony comes much later, when she is forced to choose between a dream job and Don (career vs. dating) and she chose dating.
+But the true irony comes much later, when she is forced to choose between a dream job and Don (career vs. romance) and she chose romance.
 Moreover, when faced with the same decision Don makes the opposite choice (in other words, the one Robin made right before she met Don).

-My second run-through of the series made me realize something: Barney cries a lot.
+Barney cries a lot.
 A majority of the time it's about something really stupid and insignificant, and it's Played for Laughs.
-It got me thinking, though—and maybe I'm reading too much into this—but it actually kind of makes sense.
-Barney is completely obsessed with making sure every minute of every day is absolutely awesome, and that's gotta be stressful.
+It actually makes sense, though: Barney is completely obsessed with making sure every minute of every day is absolutely awesome, and that's gotta be stressful.
 Deep down, he knows all of his pursuits are meaningless, but he keeps clamping down on his insecurities by trying to stack more awesome onto everything he does.
 He builds up these really high hopes about how legen...wait for it...dary something is gonna be, so even the tiniest thing going wrong is enough to bring those doubts bubbling to the surface again.
 His crying over the little, stupid things just shows what a fragile person he really is.

-This used to bother me and then turned into Fridge Brilliance: They only seem to characterize Nora as being a lot like Robin, except British, bilingual, and wanting a family.
+They only seem to characterize Nora as being a lot like Robin, except British, bilingual, and wanting a family.
 Also significant sweet-moments between Robin and Barney become repeated with her, like her playing laser tag with him and her taking care of him when he's sick.
-At first I was annoyed that they didn't come up with different moments for Nora to make her unique, instead making her sort of a perfect version of Robin.
-But this makes sense when you think about how Ted didn't know her very well, so most memories of her probably are coming from Barney.
+This makes sense when you think about how Ted didn't know her very well, so most memories of her probably are coming from Barney.
 How would Barney remember her?
 As the woman he dumped for Robin after realizing he still had feelings for her.
 So probably the things he liked about her were the things that reminded him of Robin, or at least that's all he remembers about her.
-The only thing not-too-similar to Robin he seemed to remember was the kids thing, because she was also the one who initially got him realizing he wanted kids.
+The only thing not too similar to Robin he seemed to remember was the kids thing, because she was also the one who initially got him realizing he wanted kids.